Coahoma County Data

 Welcome to Coahoma County, Mississippi Genealogy & History Network.
-Our purpose is to provide visitors with free resources for genealogical and / or historical research.
+Our purpose is to provide free resources for genealogical and historical researchers.

 Coahoma County was established February 09, 1836, and is located in the northwestern part of the state in the fertile Yazoo Delta region.
 The county was an original county of the Choctaw Cession of 1830.
 The name "Coahoma" is a Choctaw word meaning "red panther."
 The act creating the county defined its limits as follows:

 "Beginning at the point where the line between townships 24 and 25 of the surveys of the late Choctaw cession intersects the Mississippi River, and running thence up the said river to the point where the dividing line between the Choctaw and Chickasaw tribes of Indians intersects the same; thence with the dividing line to the point where the line between ranges two and three of the survey of the said Choctaw cession intersects the same; thence with said range line, to the line between townships 24 and 25 aforesaid, and thence with the said township line to the beginning."